Youth Soccer Levels (Complete League Guide)

 National League Conferences have a top division known as Premier 1.
 Most conferences have additional divisions, Premier II and then First Division.

-Teams U14+ can also qualify for the National League, which is higher than the National League Conferences.
+• Teams U14+ can also qualify for the National League, higher than the National League Conferences.

 youth boys soccer team with arms linking